 - the Backing Assets are presented on a net basis in the Currency Board Operations.
-Accounts payable for unsettled purchases of securities and redemption of Certificates of Indebtedness are included in "net accounts (payable)/receivable" to offset corresponding investments in the Backing Assets.
-As at 31 December 2023, deductions from the Backing Assets comprised "other liabilities" of HK\$16,872 million (2022: HK\$22,966 million); and - the Monetary Base is also presented on a net basis.
-As Hong Kong dollar interest rate swaps have been used as a means to manage the cost of issuing Exchange Fund Notes, interest receivable and unrealised gains on these interest rate swaps are included in "net accounts payable" to reduce the Monetary Base.
-As at 31 December 2023, there were no "other assets" (2022: Nil) deducted from the Monetary Base.
+As at 31 December 2024, deductions from the Backing Assets comprised "other liabilities" of HK\$18,202 million (2023: HK\$16,872 million).
+The amount refers to accounts payable for unsettled purchases of securities and redemption of Certificates of Indebtedness, which are included in "net accounts (payable)/receivable" to offset corresponding investments in the Backing Assets; and - (ii) the Monetary Base is also presented on a net basis.
+As at 31 December 2024, deductions from the Monetary Base comprised "other assets" of HK\$85,865 million (2023: Nil).
+The amount refers to EFBN issued on tender date but not yet settled, which are included in "net accounts (receivable)/payable" to reduce the Monetary Base.